nicolaswehmeyer/supanuxt/README.md

 #  NuxtaBase - A Nuxt Supabase Starter Pack
+NuxtaBase is your go to starter pack to speef up your development time on your next full-stack web application.

-This starter pack is using Vite, Nuxt 3, Pinia, Vuetify and Supabase and provides with all configurations required to get you started as fast as possible within your next project.
+NuxtaBase is based on  Vue 3 & Nuxt 3, Pinia, Vuetify, Supabase and Vite.
+NuxtaBase provides you with all configurations required to get you started as fast as possible within your next project.

 ![NuxtaBase Header Image](image.png)